Tourism in Italy

 Tourism in Italy is one of the largest economic sectors of the country.
-With 60 million tourists per year (2024), Italy is the fifth-most visited country in international tourism arrivals.
+With 61,5 million international tourists in 2025, Italy is the fifth-most visited country in international tourism arrivals.
 According to 2018 estimates by the Bank of Italy, the tourism sector directly generates more than five per cent of the national GDP (13 per cent when also considering the indirectly generated GDP) and represents over six per cent of the employed.
+As of 2023, Italy is the world's ninth-largest travel and tourism market, with the sector contributing approximately $231.3 billion to the country's GDP.

-People have visited Italy for centuries, yet the first to visit the peninsula for tourist reasons were aristocrats during the Grand Tour, beginning in the 17th century, and flourishing in the 18th and 19th centuries.
-This was a period in which European aristocrats, many of whom were British and French, visited parts of Europe, with Italy as a key destination.
-For Italy, this was in order to study ancient architecture, local culture and to admire the natural beauties.
+The first people to visit the Italian peninsula for tourism were aristocrats on the Grand Tour, which began in the 17th century and flourished n the 18th and 19th centuries.
+During this period, European aristocrats, many of them British and French, travelled throughout Europe.
+Italy's main tourist attractions include its culture, cuisine, fashion, architecture, and art.
+It is also a popular destination for Christmas holidays.

-Nowadays the factors of tourist interest in Italy are mainly culture, cuisine, history, fashion, architecture, art, religious sites and routes, naturalistic beauties, nightlife, underwater sites and spas.
 Winter and summer tourism are present in many locations in the Alps and the Apennines, while seaside tourism is widespread in coastal locations along the Mediterranean Sea.
-Small, historical and artistic Italian villages are promoted through the association I Borghi più belli d'Italia (literally "The Most Beautiful Villages of Italy").
-Italy is among the countries most visited in the world by tourists during the Christmas holidays.
-Rome is the 3rd most visited city in Europe and the 12th in the world, with 9.4 million arrivals in 2017 while Milan is the 5th most visited city in Europe and the 16th in the world, with 8.81 million tourists.
-In addition, Venice and Florence are also among the world's top 100 destinations.
-Italy is also the country with the highest number of UNESCO World Heritage Sites in the world (61).
+Small Italian villages of historical and artistic interest are promoted through the association I Borghi più belli d'Italia (literally "The Most Beautiful Villages of Italy").
+Italy is the country with the highest number of UNESCO World Heritage Sites in the world (61).
 Out of Italy's 61 heritage sites, 55 are cultural and 6 are natural.